Sivashan485/PM1/README.md

    ```
 2. **Open in Intellij**: Open the project in your Intellij IDE.

-3. **Navigate to the `src` -> `main`-> `com.NotFalse.app` folder**:
+3. **Navigate to the `src` -> `main`-> `com.texteditor.app` folder**:

-4. **Navigate to the `TextEditorMain` Class**: Locate and open the `TextEditorMain.java` class.
+4. **Navigate to the `TextEditor` Class**: Locate and open the `TextEditor.java` class.

-5. **Run the Editor**: Right-click within the `TextEditorMain` class and choose the "Run" option to start the game.
+5. **Run the Editor**: Right-click within the `TextEditor` class and choose the "Run" option to start the game.

 6. **Edit Your Text**: Write some text in the editor.
 You can add, delete, replace some text and change the formate (raw or fix)

 # Text Manipulation Tool
 A simple command-line tool for manipulating and formatting text paragraphs.
-This tool allows users to perform various operations on text, such as adding, deleting, formatting paragraphs, generating indices, and more.
+This tool allows users to perform various operations on text, such as adding, deleting, formatting paragraphs, replacing paragraph sections, generating indices, print the text, ask for help and exiting the TextEditor.

 ## Commands